March 28, 2026

 Waiting too long to hire a lawyer.
 Evidence disappears, memories fade, and deadlines pass.
 The sooner you have legal representation, the stronger your case will be.

-Your Florida Car Accident Checklist
+Answering Your Florida Car Accident Questions

 Use this quick-reference checklist at the scene and in the days following your accident: